Carriage: Body

 Carriages may be enclosed or open, depending on the type.
 The top cover for the body of a carriage is called the head or hood, and is sometimes flexible and designed to be folded back when desired.
 Such a folding top is called a bellows top or calash.
 A hoopstick forms a light framing member for this kind of hood.
 The top, roof or second-story compartment of a coach was called an imperial.
 A closed carriage may have side windows called quarter lights (British) as well as windows in the doors, hence a "glass coach".
-On the forepart of an open carriage, a screen of wood or leather called a dashboard intercepts water, mud or snow thrown up by the heels of the horses.
+On the forepart of an open carriage, a screen of wood or leather called a ' intercepts water, mud or snow thrown up by the heels of the horses.
 The dashboard or carriage top sometimes has a projecting sidepiece called a wing (British).
 A foot iron or footplate may serve as a carriage step.

 The drivers seat for a coachman was in front of the carriage body, while footmen stood on a footboard or sat on a seat behind the body.
 If either seat was raised on an iron frame and not built as part of the carriage body, it was given the name of dickey-seat.
 Originally, the dickey was in the rear, but by the early 1900s the front seat was being called a dickey.
-A boot was a place for luggage or other storage, and was sometimes built under a driver's or footman's seat, unlike the raised dickey seats.
+A ' was a place for luggage or other storage, and was sometimes built under a driver's or footman's seat, unlike the raised dickey seats.
 The earliest boots were projections wherein passengers put their feet, hence the name boot.
-When a boot was constructed under the driver's seat, it was called a box seat.
-The modern terms for the seat upon which the driver sits are box and box seat, even when the carriage style is owner-driven (Note: "Owner-driven" refers to a carriage style where the driver sits within the body of the carriage, whereas "coachman-driven" refers to a driver location in front of, and separate from, the passenger compartment.) rather than coachman-driven.
+The modern terms for the seat upon which the driver sits are box and ', even when the carriage style is owner-driven (Note: "Owner-driven" refers to a carriage style where the driver sits within the main passenger compartment, whereas "coachman-driven" refers to those with a seat located outside of the main passenger compartment, usually in front.) rather than coachman-driven.

 Passenger seating in carriages include the following terminology and arrangements: